viettran-edgeAI/MCU/tools/data_quantization/data_transfer/README.md

 ### 1. Unified Transfer (Best for Complete Datasets)

-**Use when:** Transferring a complete dataset with categorizer and parameters.
+**Use when:** Transferring a complete dataset with quantizer and parameters.

 **Advantages:**
 - Single coordinated session